Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 folder

-- Folder names can consist of Korean, English, numbers, and special characters.
+- Folder names can consist of Korean characters, English letters, numbers, and special characters.

-- The special characters that cannot be entered are as follows.
+- The special characters that cannot be entered are listed below.

 | Special characters that cannot be used in folder names |